moh5775/UAP/README.md

-# Helaly Miss' Lab Assignments
+# Helaly Miss' Lab Assesments

-This repository contains the lab assignments for [Helaly Miss' Course].
+This repository contains the lab assignments for [Java Course].

 ## Lab Contents